 - The Victorian Conservatory As the next generations of the Wentworth family took over the estate, they sought to modernise Wentworth Castle Gardens.
 The Victorian era saw the Vernon-Wentworths move in, creating an impressive conservatory to grow unusual and exotic plants.
 This was among the first places in the country to have electric lighting – even before Buckingham Palace.

-- Venue: Wentworth Castle & Garden Centre.
+- Venue: Wentworth Castle & Wentworth Garden Centre.

 - Date: Wednesday May 21st.